danielparks/armature/docs/puppetfile-syntax.md

 # Puppetfile syntax

 The Puppetfile is just ruby.
-Gofer provides one important function:
+Armature provides one important function:

 ### `mod 'name', :git=>'url', :ref=>'ref'`
 Specifies a module to install.